microwerx/gsbc-intro-web/hw2-javascript-algorithm/hw2-javascript-algorithm.md

-# Homework 2: JavaScript Algorithm
+# Homework 2: Arrays and Dynamic Content

 Create a new directory inside your repo and name it `hw2`.
 You will need to create the following three files inside of this directory: